Timken 1111: Design and construction

-Assembly took place at Alco's Schenectady, New York plant, the former Schenectady Locomotive Works.
+Assembly took place at the American Locomotive Company's (ALCO) Schenectady, New York plant, the former Schenectady Locomotive Works.

 In-service demonstration

-The locomotive's first demonstration runs were hauling freight on the New York Central Railroad.
-It was subsequently used on 13 other major railroads, including the Chesapeake and Ohio Railroad, New Haven Railroad and Pennsylvania Railroad (PRR), in both freight and passenger service.
+No. 1111's first demonstration runs were freight trains on the New York Central Railroad.
+It was subsequently used in both freight and passenger trains on 13 other major railroads, including the Chesapeake and Ohio Railway (C&O), the New York, New Haven and Hartford Railroad (New Haven), and the Pennsylvania Railroad (PRR), and Timken allowed the railroads to use the locomotive free of charge.
 The PRR used the locomotive on a passenger train where it hauled twelve passenger cars through the Allegheny Mountains so well that the train did not require the use of helpers and arrived at its destination three minutes early.

+The C&O used No. 1111 to haul eight freight trains and twenty passenger trains, and in doing so, the locomotive accumulated 6,291,116 gross ton miles with minimal coal and water consumption, and on one occasion, it made up 81 minutes of delayed time while hauling the Sportsman between Detroit, Michigan and Clifton Forge, Virginia.
+No. 1111's performance encouraged the C&O to upgrade their passenger locomotive fleet with 4-8-4s with similar design features to those on No. 1111, and it resulted in the introduction of the C&O's "Greenbrier" fleet.

-At some of the stations on the locomotive's demonstration runs, publicity stunts were held where the locomotive was pulled by as few as three men (and in Chicago, by three women).
+At some of the stations on No. 1111's demonstration runs, publicity stunts were held where the locomotive was pulled by as few as three men (and in Chicago, by three women).
 The stunts showed that the roller bearings produced so little friction that the locomotive could easily be moved by hand.